hamdan-27/reem.ai/backend/README.md

     git clone https://github.com/hamdan-27/reem.ai.git

 ### 2. Run the following commands
-Navigate to the backend's working directory:
+Make sure you are in the backend's working directory:

     cd backend/